Director of ENT Department, Bnei Zion Clinic.

 Prof. Lunts graduated from the Saclair Department of Medicine at Tel Aviv University with honors.
-She passed an internship at the Department of Otolaryngology, Sapir Medical Center, worked as a senior physician in the Shiba Medical Center, Tel Hashomer, and in 1994 she passed two years of specialization in ear surgery.
-Specialization in the clinic for children and adults, neurosurgery department at the Jackson Memorial Clinic in Miami, which also included an internship at the EAR Institute in Los Angeles.
+After internship at the Department of Otolaryngology, Sapir Medical Center, worked as a senior physician in the Shiba Medical Center, Tel Hashomer, and in 1994 she got two years of specialization in ear surgery.
+Fellowship in the clinic for children and adults, neurosurgery department at the Jackson Memorial Clinic in Miami and EAR Institute in Los Angeles.

 Operations performed by Professor Luntz:

 - Ventilation ducts installation – intended primarily for children suffering from recurrent acute ear infections or ear fluid, with hearing impairment.